 -

-Apply at least three relevant ethical, legal, and policy principles (e.g., HIPAA confidentiality, duty to warn/Tarasoff, telehealth safety standards) when evaluating and managing suicide risk.
+Apply at least three ethical, legal, and policy standards relevant to suicide prevention in telehealth (e.g., HIPAA/privacy and documentation requirements, duty to protect/warn, telehealth safety/emergency protocols) when evaluating and managing suicide risk.

 -

-Integrate at least two culturally responsive and two trauma-informed prevention or intervention strategies into clinical assessment, treatment planning, or crisis management to enhance client safety and outcomes.
+Integrate at least two culturally responsive strategies and at least two trauma-informed strategies into suicide prevention care (assessment, safety planning, treatment planning, or crisis response) to strengthen client safety, engagement, and clinical outcomes.